 For practicing restraint, peroral dosing, intravenous vascular access through tail, endotracheal intubation in the rat.

 There is purported to be a Koken Rabbit which is used for practicing restraint, peroral dosing, vascular access using the auricular vein, endotracheal intubation, urine collection through urethral catheterization.
-You may be able to borrow this from InterNICHE (follow instructions on their loan page).

 Canine eye model for ophthalmoscopy